talent-maritinyu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the file betty from tmp/my first directory-Task 8 Delete the directory my_first_directory that is in the /tmp directory-Task 9 Write a script that changes the working directory to the previous one-Task 10 Write a script that lists all files script that prints the type of the file named iamafile
+Delete the file betty from tmp/my first directory-Task 8 Delete the directory my_first_directory that is in the /tmp directory-Task 9 Write a script that changes the working directory to the previous one-Task 10 Write a script that lists all files-Task 11 script that prints the type of the file named iamafile-Task 12 Create a symbolic link to /bin/ls, named __ls__ -Task 13